samysweb/www-teuberdev/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Doctoral Researcher at Karlsruhe Institute of Technology advised by [Bernhard Beckert](https://formal.kastel.kit.edu/beckert) at the [Application-oriented Formal Verification](https://formal.kastel.kit.edu) group.
+I am a PhD Student at Karlsruhe Institute of Technology (KIT) in Germany advised by [Bernhard Beckert](https://formal.kastel.kit.edu/beckert) at the [Application-oriented Formal Verification](https://formal.kastel.kit.edu) group.
-I'm interested in formal methods for software and machine learning verification with a focus on cyber-physical systems and algorithmic fairness.
+My research interests lie at the intersection of (deductive) software and AI verification with a focus on applications in Cyber-Physical Systems and Algorithmic Fairness.

 I previously obtained a M.Sc. degree in Computer Science from KIT and completed my Master's Thesis in the [Logical Systems Lab](https://www.ls.cs.cmu.edu/) at Carnegie Mellon University under the supervision of [André Platzer](https://lfcps.org/andre.html).
 During my bachelor studies I spent a year abroad at ENSIMAG (Grenoble, France) and